 Athens is a very small village located in the state of New York.
-With a population of 1,583 people and two associated neighborhoods, Athens is the 663rd largest community in New York.
-Athens has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 1,577 people and two associated neighborhoods, Athens is the 663rd largest community in New York.
+Much of the housing stock in Athens was built prior to World War II, making it one of the older and more historic villages in the country.

 Of important note, Athens is also a village of artists.
 Athens has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Athens’s character.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 11.06% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Athens telecommute to their jobs.
+Overall, about 11.06% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Athens’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.